niimmiish/niimmiish.github.io/_pages/about.md

 -- -- -- --

 # About This Website
+All views expressed here are my own.
 This website is built with the static site generator Jekyll and the Minimal Mistakes theme, and hosted on GitHub Pages.
 You can read about my experience building this website in a series of posts, starting [here]({{ site.baseurl }}/personal website/PWHT-0-personal-website-live-1){: style="color: #343434"}.

 I learned a lot from several blogs and websites.
 So, thank you all.